 Written and illustrated by Jim Jourdane, in collaboration with 25 scientists from around the world, Fieldwork Fail is the first non-academic book in which I was involved as editor.
 As recounted in my blog post about the experience, the theme of this book - "the messy side of science" - and Jim's wonderful illustrations, immediately appealed to me.
 In a previous life I was a field biologist myself so have been responsible for a few blunders of the sort described in these pages.
-I really enjoyed working with Jim on the English version and wholeheartedly recommend you purchase Fieldwork Fail here: there are also versions in Spanish and French.
+I really enjoyed working with Jim on the English version and wholeheartedly recommend you purchase Fieldwork Fail here: there are also versions in Spanish, German, and French.

 One wildlife anthology.
 Three passionate nature writers.
 Nine engaging stories.

 All Things Breathe Alike takes you on a journey through some of the most scenic and rich wildlife habitats in the world.
 From the humble chameleon in Tanzania to the regal gorilla in Rwanda, from the irrepressible giant otter in the Peruvian Amazon to the majestic elephant in Thailand's forests, and from the gentle sloth to the haughty harpy eagle in French Guiana, the insights and natural encounters in this family-friendly collection will charm and inspire anyone with a respect for, and love of, wildlife.

 Published February 2017. eBook.
 ISBN: 978-0-6480225-2-7 (ebk)